 Why Pull Back?

 You may have trouble standing out right now if you can’t offer a discount and you aren’t selling a product that’s given as a gift.
-But beyond that, consider that the increased competition right now is likely to lead to an increase in CPM measures the cost per 1,000 impressions.
+But beyond that, consider that the increased competition right now is likely to lead to an increase in CPMCPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience.
 More.

 Suddenly, things aren’t looking so great.